tari-project/rfcs/src/RFC-0201_TariScript.md

 ### Blockchain bloat

-The most obvious drawback to TariScript is the effect it will have on blockchain size.
-UTXOs are substantially larger, with the addition of the script, script signature, and a public key to every output.
+The most obvious drawback to TariScript is the effect it has on blockchain size.
+UTXOs are substantially larger, with the addition of the script, metadata signature, script signature, and a public key to every output.

 These can eventually be pruned, but will increase storage and bandwidth requirements.

-Input size of a block will now be much bigger as each input was previously just a commitment and output features.
-Each input now includes a script, input_data, the script signature and an extra public key.
-This could be compacted by just broadcasting input hashes along with the missing script input data and signature, instead of the full input in transaction messages, but this will still be larger than inputs are currently.
+Input size of a block is much bigger than in standard Mimblewimble, whereas it would only be a commitment and output features.
+In Tari, each input includes a script, input_data, the script signature and an extra public key.
+This could be compacted by just broadcasting input hashes along with the missing script input data and signature, instead of the full input in a transaction messages, but this will still be larger than standard Mimblewimble inputs.

-Every header will also be bigger as it includes an extra blinding factor that will not be pruned away.
+In Tari every header is also bigger as it includes an extra blinding factor that cannot be pruned away.

 ### Fodder for chain analysis